Installing Docker and Docker Compose on Ubuntu (Using Docker’s Official Repository)

 sudo apt autoremove -y

-This ensures any libraries or packages that were only needed by the old Docker binaries are removed, leaving you with a clean slate for the new installation.
+This step ensures any libraries or packages that were only needed by the old Docker binaries are removed, leaving you with a clean slate for the new installation.

 Install Docker from Official Docker Repository